-Together with the other Oxford University museums and collections, the Museum welcomes the participation of volunteers and values the contribution volunteers can make in support of its programme.
-Volunteers work with the Museum for a variety of reasons such as developing new skills, working in a friendly and social environment, to getting more involved with the community, or to enjoy and share their passion for the Museum’s collection.
+Together with the other Oxford University museums and collections, the Museum offers a huge range of opportunities for volunteers to participate in both public-facing and behind-the-scenes activities.
+The Museum values the contribution that volunteers can make in support of its programme as well as the wealth and diversity of experience they bring.
+Volunteers work with the Museum for a variety of reasons such as developing new skills, working in a friendly and social environment, being involved with the community, or simply to enjoy and share their passion for the Museum and its collection.

-Most of the opportunities for volunteering with the Museum are in support of education and public events.
-There are few opportunities to work directly with the collection or in conservation.
+Most of the opportunities for volunteering are in support of learning and public events, but occasionally there are opportunities to work directly with the collection or in conservation.

-The Museum has a team of volunteer guides who provide tours for the general public on a regular basis.
-Volunteer guides go through a training programme organised by the Volunteers Service.
-For more information about recuitment and training, please see Tour Guiding.
+The Museum has a team of volunteer guides who provide tours for the general public on a regular basis and may help out at other events such as the Touch Tour programme for the blind and partially sighted.
+Volunteer guides go through a training programme organised by the Volunteering Service.
+For more information about current recruitment and training, please see Tour Guiding.